 The Directors are subject to the Group Mandatory Learning Policy, under which they are required to complete training relating to Group policies.
-In the 2023 financial year, this included topics such as Financial Crime Compliance, Privacy, Information Security, Code of Conduct and Conflicts of Interest.
+In the 2024 financial year, this included topics such as Financial Crime Compliance, Privacy, Information Security, Code of Conduct and Conflicts of Interest.

-The Board also attended a number of targeted education sessions during the 2023 financial year.
-Directors gained insights and a deeper level of knowledge on topics such as the ethics of artificial intelligence, cyber security, whistleblowing and the Respect at Work legislative changes.
+The Board also attended a number of targeted education sessions during the 2024 financial year.
+Directors gained insights and a deeper level of knowledge on topics such as the Financial Accountability Regime, Artificial Intelligence and Nature Resilience and Risk.